Fifth Third Bancorp Increases Stock Position in Fortune Brands Home & Security, Inc. (NYSE:FBHS)

 Other hedge funds have also recently made changes to their positions in the company.
 Baird Financial Group Inc. boosted its stake in shares of Fortune Brands Home & Security by 13.3% in the second quarter.
 Baird Financial Group Inc. now owns 14,223 shares of the industrial products company’s stock valued at $922,000 after purchasing an additional 1,674 shares during the period.
 DAVENPORT & Co LLC bought a new position in Fortune Brands Home & Security during the 2nd quarter valued at $262,000.
 Brinker Capital Inc. boosted its stake in Fortune Brands Home & Security by 0.9% during the 2nd quarter.
 Brinker Capital Inc. now owns 35,988 shares of the industrial products company’s stock valued at $2,301,000 after acquiring an additional 314 shares during the last quarter.
 State of Michigan Retirement System boosted its stake in Fortune Brands Home & Security by 12.0% during the 2nd quarter.
 State of Michigan Retirement System now owns 35,691 shares of the industrial products company’s stock valued at $2,282,000 after acquiring an additional 3,827 shares during the last quarter.
 Finally, Wells Fargo & Company MN boosted its stake in Fortune Brands Home & Security by 3.7% during the 3rd quarter.
 Wells Fargo & Company MN now owns 793,711 shares of the industrial products company’s stock valued at $68,672,000 after acquiring an additional 28,446 shares during the last quarter.
 Institutional investors and hedge funds own 87.38% of the company’s stock.

 A number of research analysts have commented on the stock.
-Credit Suisse Group increased their price objective on shares of Fortune Brands Home & Security from $70.00 to $83.00 and gave the company a “neutral” rating in a research note on Thursday, July 30th.
+JPMorgan Chase & Co. increased their price objective on shares of Fortune Brands Home & Security from $93.00 to $98.00 and gave the company an “overweight” rating in a research note on Wednesday.
 Truist increased their price objective on shares of Fortune Brands Home & Security from $85.00 to $94.00 in a research note on Thursday, October 29th.
-KeyCorp upgraded shares of Fortune Brands Home & Security from a “sector weight” rating to an “overweight” rating and set a $95.00 price target on the stock in a research report on Thursday, September 10th.
-Jefferies Financial Group lifted their price target on shares of Fortune Brands Home & Security from $81.00 to $87.00 and gave the company a “buy” rating in a report on Thursday, July 30th.
-Finally, Royal Bank of Canada increased their price objective on shares of Fortune Brands Home & Security from $77.00 to $85.00 and gave the stock a “sector perform” rating in a research note on Thursday, October 29th.
+Robert W. Baird raised their price target on shares of Fortune Brands Home & Security from $84.00 to $99.00 and gave the stock a “neutral” rating in a research report on Tuesday, October 20th.
+Royal Bank of Canada boosted their price objective on shares of Fortune Brands Home & Security from $77.00 to $85.00 and gave the company a “sector perform” rating in a research report on Thursday, October 29th.
+Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Fortune Brands Home & Security from $96.00 to $100.00 and gave the stock a “buy” rating in a report on Wednesday.
 One investment analyst has rated the stock with a sell rating, eight have given a hold rating and nine have assigned a buy rating to the stock.
 The stock has a consensus rating of “Hold” and an average price target of $77.83.

 Fortune Brands Home & Security (NYSE:FBHS) last issued its quarterly earnings data on Wednesday, October 28th.
 The industrial products company reported $1.19 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.06 by $0.13.
 Fortune Brands Home & Security had a return on equity of 22.37% and a net margin of 8.36%.
 Sell-side analysts forecast that Fortune Brands Home & Security, Inc. will post 4.1 earnings per share for the current fiscal year.